getsolus/solus-site.github.io/content/blog/2017-10-05-accelerated-cadence-and-faster-infrastructure.md

 OK so keep up - we've got a fantastic new repository management system, always on deltas, significantly faster downloads.. what next?
 More people, of course!
 We've now onboarded 2 more global maintainers for the project.
 They have direct access to the repositories like we do, and can help with landing patches.
 More people = more faster.

 Without further ado, please welcome [kyrios](https://dev.solus-project.com/p/kyrios123/) (Pierre-Yves) and [joebonrichie](https://dev.solus-project.com/p/joebonrichie/) (Joey Riches) as global community maintainers!
 They've made a significant dent already, and the Solus build page is constantly ticking over.

+Over the following weeks and months we'll be looking to onboard maintainers for specific repositories and stacks to further increase the Solus cadence, and ensure each area is monitored by those familiar with the relevant technologies.

 ### Fixed sync cycle